spcourse/mcs/_schedules/mcs/index.md

 - Install Python.
 - Choose one of the level 1 modules (Algorithms or Numbers) to get started!

-Beware that these are all the modules for all the Scientific Programming courses! **Don't start making them all until you've read below which specific modules you need to do for the course you are following.**

 ### Structure {#structure}

 The course has tutorials (werkcolleges) and labs (laptopcolleges).